nim-works/nimskull/doc/manual.rst

 | `a in b` is transformed into `contains(b, a)`.
 | `notin` and `isnot` have the obvious meanings.

-The "types" of templates can be the symbols `untyped`, `typed` or `typedesc`.
-These are "meta types", they can only be used in certain contexts.
+The "types" of templates can be the symbols `untyped`, `typed` or `typedesc`, these are "meta types" and can only be used in certain contexts.
 Regular types can be used too; this implies that `typed` expressions are expected.

 **Future directions**: the output type of a template is the output type of the